Food Waste Action Week – Mar. 1, 2027

 Food Waste Action Week FAQs

-What is the best solution for food waste?
+What is the carbon footprint of food waste?

 How to Observe Food Waste Action Week